Investigating Primordial Black Hole Accretion through Cosmic Optical Depth: Accreting Black Holes

 \subsection{Mass evolution and boosts to radiation output and accretion rate}

 Accretion can lead to significant growth in PBH mass.
-The energy carried away from PBH by accretion luminosity outflow (see \Eq{Eq_Lbol_PBH}) does not contribute to mass evolution, therefore ignoring the angular momentum of gas, the PBH mass growth rate $\dot{M}_\r{PBH}$ is related to both accretion rate (gas inflow) $\dot{m}$ and radiative efficiency $\eta$ by, \be \dot{M}_\r{PBH} = (1 - \eta) \dot{m}\dot{M}_\r{Edd}. \ee In the most extreme case in which $\dot{m}$ consistently takes the upper limit of 10 set by Eddington limit in \Eq{Eq_Eddington_Limit}, this equation can be solved analytically and it can be shown that fractional mass evolution $M_\r{PBH}/\mbh$ is dependent only on the age $t$ of the Universe \footnote{ We caution our readers that \Eq{Eq_MassEvo_Edd_Limit} is only valid for small PBH mass density $\rho_\r{PBH}$.
-As we will discuss in detail at next section, if $\rho_\r{PBH}$ were to be large enough, X-ray from PBH accretion can increase IGM temperature and ionisation, and this may in turn suppress accretion rate (see e.g. \Eq{eq:sound_speed}) $\dot{m}$ and then \Eq{Eq_MassEvo_Edd_Limit} will no longer be valid. }, \be \frac{M_\r{PBH}} {\mbh} = \exp\left( \frac{285.2t}{t_0} \right), \ \r{Eddington\ limit} \ee where $\mbh$ is the initial PBH mass, $t_0 = 13.8$ Gyr is the current age of the Universe.
-When computing mass evolution following \Eq{Eq_dMPBH_dt}, we integrate from redshift $z=10^3$.
+The energy carried away from PBH by accretion luminosity outflow (see \Eq{Eq_Lbol_PBH}) does not contribute to mass evolution, therefore ignoring the angular momentum of gas, the PBH mass growth rate $\dot{M}_\r{PBH}$ is related to both accretion rate (gas inflow) $\dot{m}$ and radiative efficiency $\eta$ by, \be \dot{M}_\r{PBH} = (1 - \eta) \dot{m}\dot{M}_\r{Edd}. \ee For sufficiently large accretion rate and PBH abundance, PBH accretion may consume a substantial fraction of baryonic matter and this can in turn suppress the accretion rate.
+For the regime of interest in this work, we have checked that the fractional loss in baryonic gas is negligible (at up to $10^{-2}$ level), thus we ignore this effect in our subsequent analysis.

+In the most extreme case in which $\dot{m}$ consistently takes the upper limit of 10 set by Eddington limit in \Eq{Eq_Eddington_Limit}, \Eq{Eq_dMPBH_dt} can be solved analytically and it can be shown that fractional mass evolution $M_\r{PBH}/\mbh$ is dependent only on the age $t$ of the Universe \footnote{ We caution our readers that \Eq{Eq_MassEvo_Edd_Limit} is only valid for small PBH mass density $\rho_\r{PBH}$.
+As we will discuss in detail at next section, if $\rho_\r{PBH}$ were to be large enough, X-ray from PBH accretion can increase IGM temperature and ionisation, and this may in turn suppress accretion rate (see e.g. \Eq{eq:sound_speed}) $\dot{m}$ and then \Eq{Eq_MassEvo_Edd_Limit} will no longer be valid. }, \be \frac{M_\r{PBH}} {\mbh} = \exp\left( \frac{285.2t}{t_0} \right), \ \r{Eddington\ limit} \ee where $t \in [0, t_0]$, corresponding to redshift range of $[0, \infty]$. $\mbh$ is the initial PBH mass, $t_0 = 13.8$ Gyr is the current age of the Universe.
+When computing mass evolution for realistic accretion scenarios detailed in \Sec{sec:abh_mdot}, we integrate \Eq{Eq_dMPBH_dt} from redshift $z=10^3$.
 We clarify that here the {\it initial} values of both PBH mass and abundance are evaluated at $z\ge10^3$, although we note that they may also be extended to $z \sim 350$ because \Eq{Eq_MassEvo_Edd_Limit} shows that even for the most extreme case, PBH mass will only evolve by about 5\% at redshift 350.

 \Fig{fig:evo} showcases the impacts of accretion on PBH mass and X-ray output.
 From left to right, we show the evolutions of PBH mass, accretion rate and X-ray luminosity, respectively.
 We consider three different initial PBH masses $M_\mathrm{PBH, ini}$ of 1, 10 and 30 $M_\odot$.
 For convenience, in \Fig{fig:evo} we assume that the initial mass density of PBH is a fraction of $10^{-8}$ of that of DM, such that the relevant IGM temperature and ionization remains the same as the $\Lambda \r{CDM}$ case with no PBH.
 Due to observational uncertainties in IGM thermal and ionization, we only show results for $z \ge 10$.